uwu/containerspy/README.md

  - automatically load configs from ./config.json too
  - (maybe?) add `--config` as another way to specify the location of the config file
  - (maybe?) read swap metrics if /sys is mounted (technically out of scope but might add anyway, not sure...)
+ - add instance label to fix spikes
+ - send a zero for relevant data when container killed (?) - test first.

 ## Supported metrics